jeremyrdavis/j4k-workshop/WORKSHOP-LOCAL.md

 TODO: Have a workspace ready or add instructions for creating one

-## Getting Started with Your Project

-### Visual Studio Code

-Visual Studio Code contains plugins for Java and Quarkus

-TODO: Instructions for installing the plugins

-### pom.xml
+#### pom.xml

-The selections you made are in the pom.xml :
+The selections you made at https://code.quarkus.io are in the pom.xml :

 ```xml
   <dependencies>